 Hard Gaming Pads

-Seasoned gamers are more likely to turn to hard gaming pads for their improved support while gaming.
+Seasoned gamers are likelier to use hard gaming pads for improved gaming support.

-Smoother surfaces provide less friction while gaming and more seamless tracking for mouse lasers.
+Smoother surfaces provide less gaming friction and more seamless tracking for mouse lasers.
 Further, these pads will be more durable than softer variants but not as comfortable.

 Mousepads made with hard plastic or metal are incredibly durable and provide moderate precision while gaming.

-The surface is smooth so that you can quickly glide or scroll while being somewhat sticky for improved accuracy.
+The surface is smooth, so you can quickly glide or scroll while being somewhat sticky for improved accuracy.

 These are the best mouse pad for first-person shooters and other games where you need to move extremely fast but still need a textured surface for accuracy.

 Glass mouse pads provide the smoothest surface quality available, which is optimal for lots of scrolling or rapid movements.

 The lack of friction compromises precision but is compensated by the overall speed glass provides.